What is MI5?

 MI5 is principally concerned with countering threats to domestic security – in contrast to MI6, which is concerned with external security.
-Historically, MI5’s focus has been counter-espionage directed against foreign subversion: today, it is focused on counter-terrorism work and fighting organised and serious crime.
+Historically, MI5’s focus was on counter-espionage directed against foreign subversion: today, it is focused on counter-terrorism work, fighting organised and cyber crime.

-MI5 today works primarily in liaison with other agencies, particularly the Special Branch of police forces.
+MI5 works primarily in liaison with other agencies, particularly the Special Branch of the police.
 Its officers do not have any powers of arrest or detention.

 MI5 has its origins in the Secret Service Bureau, founded in 1909 to control the UK’s intelligence activities.
 Originally split into naval and army sections, these branches rapidly came to focus on overseas and domestic security respectively.
 This division was formalised with the separation of the Secret Intelligence Service (MI6) in 1911.
-The “MI” designations were introduced in 1916, with the organisations' transfer to the Directorate of Military Intelligence.
+The “MI” designations were introduced in 1916, as the organisations transferred to the Directorate of Military Intelligence.